 - Evaluating, analyzing, and targeting vulnerabilities in your organization’s cryptographic security systems and algorithms.

 - Search for weaknesses in communication lines.

 - Test computational models for accuracy and reliability.

 - Develop statistical and mathematical models that analyze data and resolve security issues.

 - Keep current on new cryptology theories and applications and test them out.
 On a related note, develop new data encryption methods.

 - Ensure that financial data is encrypted and accessible only to the organization’s authorized users.

 - Make sure any message transmission data isn't hacked or changed in transit.

 Do You Want a Future as a Cybersecurity Expert?

 The IT world needs cybersecurity professionals.
 Suppose this is a field that fires up your imagination and piques your interest.
-In that case, Simplilearn can help you on your journey to becoming a cybersecurity expert with their Cybersecurity Boot Camp.
+In that case, Simplilearn can help you on your journey to becoming a cybersecurity expert with their Cybersecurity Training Program.